Improved Bounds for Online Facility Location with Predictions: Abstract

 \section{Abstract}

-Theorem~\ref{thm:main} contains an error, which we are working to fix.
-For some alternative solutions developed in parallel to our work see \cite{recentOFL1, recentOFL2}.\\

-Following the research agenda initiated by Munoz \& Vassilvitskii \cite{MunoVass2017} and Lykouris \& Vassilvitskii \cite{LykoVass2018} on learning-augmented online algorithms for classical online optimization problems, in this work, we consider the Online Facility Location problem under this framework.
+We consider Online Facility Location in the framework of learning-augmented online algorithms.
 In Online Facility Location (OFL), demands arrive one-by-one in a metric space and must be (irrevocably) assigned to an open facility upon arrival, without any knowledge about future demands.

-We present an online algorithm for OFL that exploits potentially imperfect predictions on the locations of the optimal facilities.
-We prove that the competitive ratio decreases smoothly from sublogarithmic in the number of demands to constant, as the error, i.e., the total distance of the predicted locations to the optimal facility locations, decreases towards zero.
-We complement our analysis with a matching lower bound establishing that the dependence of the algorithm's competitive ratio on the error is optimal, up to constant factors.
-Finally, we evaluate our algorithm on real world data and compare our learning augmented approach with the current best online algorithm for the problem.
+We focus on uniform facility opening costs and present an online algorithm for OFL that exploits potentially imperfect predictions on the locations of the optimal facilities.
+We prove that the competitive ratio decreases from sublogarithmic in the number of demands $n$ to constant as the so-called $\eta_1$ error, i.e., the sum of distances of the predicted locations to the optimal facility locations, decreases.
+E.g., our analysis implies that if for some $\eps > 0$, $\eta_1 = \opt / n^\eps$, where $\opt$ is the cost of the optimal solution, the competitive ratio becomes $O(1/\eps)$.
+We complement our analysis with a matching lower bound establishing that the dependence of the algorithm's competitive ratio on the $\eta_1$ error is optimal, up to constant factors.
+Finally, we evaluate our algorithm on real world data and compare the performance of our learning-augmented approach against the performance of the best known algorithm for OFL without predictions.